 - INDEX(array,MATCH(lookup_value,lookup_array,match_type)) – the array is the column of data from the “other sheet” that you want to display on the primary sheet while the lookup_value is the datum in the primary sheet you are matching against the lookup_array on the “other sheet”.
 The match_type for our purposes is 0, which means that you want to match the lookup_value exactly.

 You never really know what Richard Walter might be up to.
-Sometimes it's searching for the best BBQ in Texas, sometimes it's spending hours nerding out in Excel.
+Sometimes it's searching for the best BBQ in Texas, sometimes it's spending hours nerding out in Excel looking for data statistics mistakes.
 What you can be sure of, is that he is going to go the extra mile.
 At SchoolStatus, Richard is always on the road, working to bring the best tools for data and communication to educators everywhere.
-Find out more about combining your student data with real community and parental engagement here.
+Find out more about combining your student data with real community and stakeholder engagement here.